-We guarantee to each Holder of a Certificate:
+With respect to each REMIC Pool, as Guarantor, we guarantee to the Trustee and to each Holder of a Certificate:

 - The timely payment of interest at its Class Coupon. - The payment of its principal amount as described in the related Supplement, including payment in full by its Final Payment Date.